danperks/danperks/README.md

 ## Hey, I'm Dan 👋

 I'm a full-stack software developer and student from the West Midlands, UK. <br />
-I am currently on a year-long placement, before my final year of studying Computer Science as an Undergrad at [Coventry University](https://www.coventry.ac.uk/).
+I am currently in my final year of studying Computer Science as an Undergrad at [Coventry University](https://www.coventry.ac.uk/).

 ### Top Projects